HRT: Duration of HRT

 Current recommendations are that there should be no arbitrary limits for use of HRT--women can take it for as long as they feel that it is beneficial to them.

 Many women have been advised to stop HRT because of concern about risk of breast cancer.
 However, it should be noted that the association of any HRT and breast risk is very small.
-Estrogen only HRT is not thought to be associated with an increased risk of being diagnosed with breast cancer.
+Estrogen only HRT is thought to be associated with little or no increased risk of being diagnosed with breast cancer.
 Estrogen combined with progestogen may be associated with a small increased risk of being diagnosed if taken for more than 5 years after the age of 50, (approximately extra 4 cases per 1000 women aged 50-59 over 5 years) but these extra are thought to be due to HRT promoting the growth of cancer cells which are already present, not actually causing the cancer.

 Many women continue to have menopausal symptoms in their 60s, 70s, even some in 80s and so for them treatment continues to be required.
 The duration of symptoms cannot be predicted and so neither can the duration that HRT will be needed.